Importance sampling for a simple Markovian intensity model using subsolutions: Derivation of Isaacs equation

 Define the function $l \colon \R \to [0,\infty]$ by

-With $\xi _n \sim \textrm{Exp} (n \hat \Lambda (x))$ and using the same notation for the jump intensities $\hat r^n$ and $\bar r^n$ (i.e., $\hat \lambda, \hat \Lambda$ and $\bar \lambda, \bar \Lambda$), the equation of interest can be expressed as
+With $\xi _n \sim \textrm{Exp} (n \hat \Lambda (\bx))$ and using the same notation for the jump intensities $\hat r^n$ and $\bar r^n$ (i.e., $\hat \lambda, \hat \Lambda$ and $\bar \lambda, \bar \Lambda$), the equation of interest can be expressed as

-Denote by $W_t$ and $DW$ the time derivative of $W$ and the gradient in the space variable $x$, respectively.
+Recall that $W_t$ and $\gradx W$ denotes the time derivative of $W$ and the gradient in the space variable $\bx$, respectively.
 To formally obtain a limit PDE related to the stochastic control problem, assume that there is a suitable limit $W$ for $W^n$.
-More precisely, that there is a smooth function $W$ such that, as $n \rightarrow \infty$, $W^n (t,x) \to W(t,x)$ and
+More precisely, that there is a smooth function $W$ such that, as $n \rightarrow \infty$, $W^n (t,\bx) \to W(t,\bx)$ and

 Consider the expectation involving the $\xi _n$'s.
 By a change of variable,